h-REA/hREA/README.md

 - Run `npm run shell` before running any of the other NPM commands in this project's configuration.
 - You may have issues running `git` and some other commands from within the Nix shell due to its reliance on privileged SSH configuration, but these can be run outside of Nix just fine.

+## Running

+Once installation has completed you can run `npm start` to boot up the following services:

+- [GraphiQL query interface](example/holorea-graphql-explorer) backed by the [ValueFlows GraphQL spec](https://github.com/valueflows/vf-graphql/) at `http://localhost:3000`
+- Holochain DNA HTTP interface at `http://localhost:4000`
+- Holochain DNA websocket RPC interface at `ws://localhost:4001`
+- TypeScript compiler daemon for rebuilding `vf-graphql-holochain` browser module upon changes

+## Developing

+You can also run `npm run dev`, which will boot up some listeners for triggering builds and re-running tests in response to code changes automatically.

+For a complete list of available commands, see `package.json`'s scripts section.

 ## Contributing